JonathanVusich/pcpartpicker/README.md

 ```

 There are also a number of methods that can be used in order to customize the API behavior.
-For example, you can change the region, determine the number of concurrent, asynchronous connections
+For example, you can change the region and determine the number of concurrent, asynchronous connections
-that can be made, and can also set whether or not the API can use multiple threads.
+that can be made.

 Retrieving supported API regions:
 ```python